-Sun’s out (is it still?!), children are off school… and we’re here to remind you that good summer holiday experiences don’t have to cost you money or involve a car.
+It’s a strange summer for everyone, with so many different personal challenges for all of us.
+But the sun is out (is it still?!), children are not in school… and we’re here to remind you that good summer holiday experiences don’t have to cost you money or involve a car.
 Or even lots of adult intervention and effort.
-You can do good, important and memorable things close to home.
+You can do good, important and memorable things close to home – safely – which is where we mainly all are this year.
 Here’s some summer browsing to help you out.

 Simple, practical ideas